5 Reasons You Should Bet at Multiple Sportsbooks

 Some U.S. sportsbooks are starting to get more original with their offerings, or at least try to be the first legal book to post odds on something.

-Circa Sports (only available in Nevada and Colorado) is the first U.S. book to post college football odds on Sunday for the following week.
-DraftKings will typically follow Sunday night, and many other books won’t open until overnight Sunday or Monday morning.
+Circa Sports (only available in Nevada, Iowa, Colorado and Illinois soon) is the first U.S. book to post college football odds on Sunday for the following week.
+DraftKings will typically follow Sunday night, and many other books won't open until overnight Sunday or Monday morning.

 So if you want to bet college football before the masses, head to DraftKings (unless you're in Colorado or Nevada, then go to Circa).